Gissio/radpro/README.md

 ## Building

-To get started with building the software, you'll need to install two key tools: [Visual Studio Code][vscode-link] and the [platform.io][pio-link] extension.
-Once you have these installed, open the platform.io folder to begin building.
+To start building the software, you'll need to install these tools: [Visual Studio Code][vscode-link] and the [platform.io][pio-link] extension.
+Once installed, open the platform.io folder to begin building.

+Once you've built the firmware, you'll need to sign the resulting binary using Python and the `tools/sign.py` script.

 ## Thanks